You are here

-A network port that has been installed for the purpose of connecting a wireless access point to the University's wired network.
+A network port that has been installed to connect a wireless access point to the University's wired network.
 Wireless ports provide both data and power service to the wireless access point and are clearly distinguished from ordinary network ports by an affixed yellow warning label.
-Because wireless ports carry both data and electrical power, ordinary end user devices could be severely damaged if they are connected to this type of port.
+Because wireless ports carry both data and electrical power, ordinary end-user devices could be severely damaged if they are connected to this type of port.

 Wireless client software or built in 802.1x supplicant

-The geographical area in which an acceptable level of wireless connection service quality is attainable.
+The geographical area in which acceptable wireless service quality is attainable.
 Coverage areas for similar devices can vary significantly due to the presence of building materials, interference, obstructions, and access point placement.

 Degradation of a wireless communication radio signal caused by electromagnetic radiation from another source including other wireless access points, cellular telephones, microwave ovens, medical and research equipment, and other devices that generate radio signals.
 Interference can either degrade a wireless transmission or completely eliminate it entirely depending on the strength of the signal generated by the offending device.

 The condition that is achieved by successfully maintaining the confidentiality of personal, student, employee, and/or patient information transmitted over a wireless network.

 Security is particularly important in wireless networks because data is transmitted using radio signals that, without implementation of specific data encryption mechanisms, can easily be intercepted.

 The collection of all wireless access points, antennas, network cabling, power, ports, hardware, and software associated with the deployment of a wireless communication network.